NanoClip vs Raycast Clipboard

 You should use Raycast's clipboard if you already use Raycast as your launcher and your clipboard needs are modest.
 The built-in version is free, well-designed, and one less app to install.

-You should choose NanoClip if you want a dedicated clipboard manager with rich previews and a bigger picker UI, you don't want to pay $96/year for cross-Mac sync, or you're not a Raycast user and don't want to add a launcher just to get clipboard history.
+You should choose NanoClip if you want a dedicated clipboard manager with rich previews and a bigger picker UI, smart snippets, and clipboard-content flows, you don't want to pay $96/year for cross-Mac sync, or you're not a Raycast user and don't want to add a launcher just to get clipboard history.

-Most power users run both — Raycast for launching apps and running scripts, NanoClip for clipboard and snippets.
+Most power users run both — Raycast for launching apps and running scripts, NanoClip for clipboard, snippets, and flows.
 If you do this, turn off Raycast's clipboard extension so two apps aren't polling the same system pasteboard.

 See also: NanoClip vs Maccy and NanoClip vs Paste.